joticajulian/kondor/README.md

 ```

 The compiled application will be located in the folder `dist`.
 Open chrome and go to `chrome://extensions/`.
 Make sure the `developer mode` is enabled.
 Click on `Load unpacked` and select the folder `dist` with the application.
 The extension should be ready to be tested.

-#### NOTE

-The Koinos Blockchain is currenlty available only as a test network and is prone to bugs and crashes, tKOIN has absolutely no value.
-To learn more about Koinos visit their website at [koinos.io](https://koinos.io)

 ## Acknowledgments